 Abuse is loud with anger, but the suffering is something that is incredibly quiet and isolating.
 The insurmountable load is carried by oneself, it is desolate and will persistently remain.
 The anguish will continue to permeate every single moment, until we reach a point when carrying around a past of violence and abuse no longer induces shame and blames the victim.

-The objects that I make speak for those who cannot yet speak for themselves.
-The three dimensional works I make are used to create a looming presence, while two dimensional works focus more on narratives.
+The objects that I make are used to create a looming presence.
 This work is honest, grotesque, and presents the viewer with intimate objects to honestly examine the circumstances of abuse on the body and mind.
 My use of the abject centers on the extinguishing of domestic violence, abuse, and neglect towards women.
 This is a conversation that needs to be had.